 Build component-driven Drupal themes with Emulsify

-Emulsify is a Drupal base theme for creating custom, component-driven design systems.
-It provides a structured starting point for teams that want to build Drupal themes with reusable components, Storybook documentation, Twig templates, Sass, JavaScript, and a modern frontend workflow.
+Emulsify is a Drupal parent theme for teams that want their frontend work to function as a reusable design system, not just a collection of one-off template overrides.
+It gives Drupal projects a structured starting point for building custom child themes with Twig components, Storybook documentation, Sass, JavaScript, and a Vite-powered frontend workflow.

 What Emulsify provides